leallysmith/ETALHowTo/docs/ThingsB/CensusHomepage.md

 <img src="{{ site.baseurl }}/DamCensusImages/TNE2.png" alt="TNE2" style="width: 60%;" />

-From there searching can be done by HUC 8 id by clicking on advanced search, or by selecting an extent on the map.
+From there searching can be done using HUC 8 ID by clicking on advanced search, or by selecting an extent on the map.
 Then click **"Find Products"** and download the NHD dataset for your area.

 Once the file is downloaded and unzipped, some processing needs to be done to create the perennial network which is used for the dam censusing.
 The NHD Network Builder Tool was designed for this process.
 It is part of the[ Riparian Condition Assessment Tools (RCAT) Toolbox](https://github.com/Riverscapes/RCAT).
 Documentation on running the NHD NBT can be found [HERE](https://bitbucket.org/jtgilbert/riparian-condition-assessment-tools/wiki/Tool_Documentation/Version_1.0/NHD_Network_Builder).